 (Those who have completed their fellowships between April 30, 2015 and July 31, 2021)

 The Workshop faculty will also select approximately 20 junior faculty – i.e., clinical researchers in training who have already embarked on academic careers; who hold an appointment at the level of Assistant Professor, Instructor, or Lecturer; and who completed their fellowships no earlier than April 30, 2015.

-Junior faculty selected to participate will be required to pay a registration fee, exact amount to be determined, to offset some of the costs of the Workshop.
+Junior faculty selected to participate will be required to pay a $1500 registration fee to offset some of the costs of the Workshop.

 Faculty members will contribute material to the Workshop syllabus that will be available electronically to all participants.
 For every lecture and small group discussion session, the syllabus will contain the instructional objectives for the presentation, an outline of the topics to be covered, and a research bibliography of relevant articles and texts.